 Building a digital product isn't writing code.
-Code is the last stage, the most visible, and almost never the one that decides whether the product ships well or poorly.
-The decisions that matter happen before — and the ones that get made wrong afterward are the ones that kill projects.
+Code is the last stage, the most visible, and almost never the one that decides whether the product ships well.
+The decisions that matter happen before — and the ones that go wrong afterward are the ones that kill projects.

 The principle that orders everything